Equestrian Center Frequently Asked Questions

 without being enrolled in a riding class or a member of a riding

 Unfortunately, we cannot allow students to come ride the Mount Holyoke school horses for pleasure without participating in some sort of structured riding class or team.
-“Hacking” is often available at the beginning and end of each term for students on either team or enrolled in a riding class.
-Students not involved with the Mount Holyoke program may ride a privately owned boarder horse at the owner’s discretion.
+“Hacking” is sometimes available at the beginning and end of each term for students either on a team or enrolled in a riding class.
+Students not involved with the Mount Holyoke program may ride a privately owned boarder horse at the owner’s discretion or may sign up for a community lesson on a weekly basis.

 Are outside clinics offered at Mount Holyoke?